Thuyetle1993/Thuyetle1993/README.md

 and learning in the field of web programming.

-If you find my journey intriguing, let's become friends and together we will share the exciting things on the long road ahead!
+If you find my journey intriguing, let's become friends and together we will share the exciting things on the long road ahead !
 ```

 <h4>